Determining evolutionary equations from a single passive boundary observation: Simultaneous recovery for general second-order hyperbolic equations

 We now normalize \eqref{eq:second_identity_sigma} by the quantity \((s/k)M^{(1)}_{s}\), which is the natural scale of \(I_1\).
 This gives

 By \eqref{eq:I234_weighted_bound}, one has the following estimates with some positive constants:

 Since \(s/k^2\to\infty\), all three quantities tend to zero as \(k\to\infty\).
 Consequently,

 This is the first asymptotic reduction.
 After normalization by the natural scale \((s/k)M^{(1)}_{s}\), the terms \(I_2\), \(I_3\), and \(I_4\) are negligible, and hence the only remaining \(O(1)\)-term \(I_1\) must also vanish in the limit.
 Consequently, from this point onward, we can focus exclusively on \(I_1\) for this step of the proof.
+The lower-order terms \(I_2,I_3\), and \(I_4\) have already been eliminated at the dominant scale \((s/k)M_s^{(1)}\), and hence they do not contribute to the leading asymptotic channel through which the coefficient \(\sigma-\tilde\sigma\) is probed.
+The refinement below is therefore performed only on the leading component of \(I_1\).

 Using the expansion of \(\nabla\widehat{\tilde u}\) above, we write

 where

 Since \(\tilde h\in H^7(\Omega)\), we have \(\nabla\tilde h\in L^\infty(\Omega)\), and thus, by \eqref{eq:u_hat_high_freq_grad}, we have